verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-04-03-import-spreadsheet.md

 For those of you who are more confident with the basics of using QGIS, here are the steps without screenshots:
 > 1. `Layer > Add Layer > Add Delimited Text Layer...`
-1. Choose source file - click the `...` button
+1. Choose source file - click the `...` button and find *Threats_Evidence.csv*
 2. Ensure `Point coordinates` is selected under `Geometry Definition`
 3. QGIS should automatically recognise which columns contain the X (Longitude) and Y (Latitude) coordinates
 4. Click `Add` and `Close`

 <br>

 For those of you who want more detail or visual instructions, here are the steps including screenshots:

-*Be aware that the csv file in these screenshots is different from yours*
+:warning: Be aware that the csv file in these screenshots is different from yours

 - `Layer > Add Layer > Add Delimited Text Layer...`